-In Columns (1) and (2) of Table 1 we see that there are level differences at the beginning of the sample period between counties that experienced larger increases in the number of out-of-state friends exposed to state EITCs and counties that experienced smaller increases.
+In columns (1) and (2) of Table 1 we see that there are level differences at the beginning of the sample period between counties that experienced larger increases in the number of out-of-state friends exposed to state EITCs and counties that experienced smaller increases.
 Counties that experienced larger increases had more minorities, were more educated, and had stronger labor markets.
 Because this strategy exploits changes over time, these level differences are not inherently problematic for identification.
-In Columns (3) and (4) counties that experienced both large and small increases in the number of out-of-state friends exposed to state EITCs saw similar trends in demographic characteristics.
-The gender and racial composition as well as the unemployment rate evolved the same on average between these two groups.
+In columns (3) and (4) counties that experienced both large and small increases in the number of out-of-state friends exposed to state EITCs saw similar trends in demographic characteristics.
+Gender and racial compositions as well as the unemployment rate evolved the same on average between these two groups.
 However, there were slight differences in the evolution of the education composition and average earnings.
-The population became more educated in areas that saw larger increases in the number of friends exposed to state EITCs, and larger increases in earnings.8 fewer Facebook friends in expansion states and if these differences affected filing behavior over time.
-For example, if counties with more Facebook friends in expansion states are becoming more educated and wealthy, they might also become more savvy or engage in more EITC outreach over time, which could impact filing behavior and bias the estimates.
-However, since there are discrete changes in a state's EITC status, I can verify that trends in EITC filing behavior prior to the expansions are similar for counties with many and fewer friends.
+The population became more educated in areas that saw larger increases in the number of friends exposed to state EITCs, and larger increases in earnings.

+The identifying assumption would be violated if counties with many Facebook friends in EITC expansion states were systematically different than counties in the same state with fewer Facebook friends in expansion states and if these differences affected filing behavior over time.
+For example, if counties with more Facebook friends in expansion states are becoming more educated and wealthy, they might also become more savvy or engage in more EITC outreach over time, which could impact EITC filing and bias the estimates.
+Since states' EITC status changes discretely, I can verify that trends in EITC filing behavior prior to the expansions are similar for counties with many and fewer friends.
 The trends in outcomes prior to treatment are parallel, ruling out concerns like the example above, unless these independent activities also occur precisely when the other states expand the EITC.
-In section 4.5 I also simulate network strength due to exogenous geographic factors to show it is not driven by unobservable trends correlated with the Facebook connectedness measure.
+In section 4.5 I isolate network strength due to exogenous geographic factors to show it is not driven by unobservable trends correlated with the Facebook connectedness measure.